chatchai-khuntichot/IoT/README.md

-# Internet of Thing (IOT)
+# Internet of Thing (IoT)
-This project is part of IOT teaching for specific students (N'Punim, N'Por and N'Aoom) from Li District in Thailand.
+This project is part of IoT teaching for specific students (N'Punim, N'Por and N'Aoom) from Li District in Thailand.